Skip to content

 Why This Matters for You and Your Family

 When a company like RTA loses control of internal files, the information inside can include customer records, supplier contacts, employee details, or payment information.
-If your name, address, email, phone number, or payment data was stored in those systems, it is now in the hands of criminals.
+If your name, address, email, phone number, or payment data was stored in those systems, it may now be in the hands of criminals.
 That single exposure can be sold, traded, or used as the starting point for more targeted attacks against you and your family.
 Even if you never directly bought from the company, shared suppliers or business partners may have passed your information along.

 The Doxxing and Identity-Chain Risks